-In contrast to the solid density, the activity dependence of the fluid's coexistence density is nonmontonic and defines some of the central features of the phase diagram.
+In contrast to the solid density, the activity dependence of the fluid is nonmonotonic and defines some of the central features of the phase diagram.
 As the activity is increased from zero, the fluid density rapidly increases to a volume fraction of $\approx 0.59$ (at $\ell_0/\sigma = 5$), then \textit{decreases} upon reaching the critical activity for MIPS.
-The fluid density continues to decrease with activity until intersecting the liquid side of the MIPS binodal at an activity ($\ell_0/\sigma\approx 21.25$) slightly above the critical point.
-The intersection of these coexistence curves results in an \textit{active triple point}~\cite{Note3} where gas, liquid, and solid phases can coexist at the densities marked in Fig.~\ref{figure1}(a).
+The fluid density continues to decrease with activity until intersecting the MIPS binodal ($\ell_0/\sigma\approx 21.25$) slightly above the critical point.
+The intersection of these coexistence curves results in an \textit{active triple point}~\footnote{Three-phase coexistence occurs at a single point in the pressure-activity plane but for a continuous range of $\phi$ in the density-activity plane.} where gas, liquid, and solid phases can coexist at the densities marked in Fig.~\ref{figure1}(a).

-For activities above the triple point, the fluid that coexists with the solid phase has a density that is strictly less than the MIPS gas-phase density.
+Above the triple activity, the fluid that coexists with the solid phase has a density that is strictly less than the MIPS gas-phase density.
 As a result, above the three-phase coexistence line, the liquid-gas binodal is entirely engulfed by the solid-fluid coexistence boundary [see Fig.~\ref{figure1}(a)].
-Systems above the triple point and within the MIPS binodal are observed to be stable for long times in either solid-fluid or liquid-gas coexistence.
-Establishing the \textit{globally stable} form of coexistence in the region in question is all that remains to complete our characterization of the phase diagram.
+In an equilibrium context, encapsulation of the liquid-gas binodal by the crystal-fluid phase boundary is a familiar and generic feature of simple substances below their triple temperature~\cite{ReinTenWolde1997, Dijkstra1999, Haxton2015}.
+Equilibrium requirements that free energy be convex and extensive further guarantee that the phase boundary with more extreme densities (typically crystal-fluid) corresponds to the more stable coexistence.
+Leveraging the tools of large deviation theory~\cite{Touchette2009}, a similar conclusion can be drawn even for systems out of equilibrium~\cite{Note2}.
+For our ABPs at activities above $\ell_0/\sigma\approx 21.25$, states of liquid-gas coexistence should therefore crystallize irreversibly.
+We observe that systems above the triple point and within the MIPS binodal can nevertheless persist for very long times in a state of liquid-gas coexistence.
+We now aim to verify that these states are globally unstable.